Trees believed to be dangerous

 Once you are sure of your facts we suggest that you should notify your neighbour of your concerns by first speaking to them and then following this up in writing (we suggest that you keep a copy of the letter) and ask that he/she address the problem.
 If he/she does not take appropriate action and damage occurs from negligence then you (or possibly your insurer if you make an insurance claim) may be able to take action against the tree owner.
 You may wish seek your own legal/insurance advice in such cases.

-Note:- You should be aware that the Borough Council does not have responsibility for trees which it does not own, has no legal obligation to take action and is not liable for damage caused by trees in others' ownership
+Please Note: The Borough Council does not have responsibility for trees which it does not own, has no legal obligation to take action and is not liable for damage caused by trees in others' ownership

 Other advice